chenx/PiBBS/README.md

 PiBBS
 =====

-A light-weighted web framework, and Forum/BBS web application.
-Easy to deploy and extend.
+A web framework, and Forum/BBS web application.
+It is light-weighted, easy to deploy and extend.

 Features include: